Polka Dot Slice

 The texture is less “light & fluffy cake”, and more “perfect amount of bite with sweet delicious flavours”, thanks to the desiccated coconut adding an extra dimension of texture, not to mention taste.

-As is often the case in recipes inspired by the ones that I find in these little old cook books, I’ve played around with the various elements of this sweet rainbow cake traybake to get everything just-right.
+As is often the case in recipes inspired by the ones that I find in these little old cookbooks, I’ve played around with the various elements of this sweet rainbow cake traybake to get everything just right.
 My favourite addition?
 That sprinkling of sugar on the top, which finishes it off beautifully and adds just a little crunch too.

 Polka Dot Slice recipe from Baking with Granny.
 A rainbow cake traybake, made with smarties, coconut and plenty of sugar.